-When people think about ancient Roman homes, they think about these villas with a courtyard or an atrium in the middle, the villas that you see in Roman peplum movies.
-These villas were called domus.
-But only the very rich could afford to live in a domus.
+To most people ancient Roman homes evoke the villas seen in Roman peplum movies with a courtyard or an atrium and beautifully decorated rooms.
+These villas were called domus and only the very rich could afford to live in them.

 Most Roman citizens lived in small apartments called insulae.
 These were often cramped and smelly as many people would live in them.
 If you imagine Rome 2,000 years ago, you have to imagine a city with impressive marble buildings like the Coliseum or the large temples in the Forum.
 But Rome then was not a clean, marble city.
 Near these impressive buildings, you would find these smelly, overcrowded insulae.
 Rome then looked more like the city of Kolkata than the city of Paris.

 The city of Rome was buzzing.
 The insulae had shops that would face the street, bakeries, taverns, workshops, etc. There was a lot of traffic on the street, horse or donkey carriages, people rich and poor walking, etc. The workers or the owners would live above and behind these shops.
 The insulae could be very high, even 6 or 7 stories high, which was high for that time.
 They were built with wood and brick, sometimes they would even collapse or catch fire as they were often badly built.
 The most expensive apartments were situated in the lower floors while the apartments in the upper floors were usually smaller, more crowded and cheaper to rent.
 The lower floor apartments often had running water, lavatories and heating while people living in the upper floors had to use public restrooms.
 It was forbidden to throw excrements on the streets and people had to use the latrinae (public restroom), even though the law was often not respected leading to the streets becoming horribly smelly.
 The insulae were often owned by the upper class (the equites) who would charge rent to the lower and middle classes living in them (the plebs).